-You take a company’s stock price and divide it by its last 12 months of earnings per share.
-This is a trailing P/E. Everyone wants more earnings for every dollar you invest.
-So in theory, a lower P/E is considered more attractive…
+This formula takes a company’s current stock price and divides it by its last 12 months of earnings per share.
+This is a trailing P/E because it is looking backward at previous earnings.

-What Does it Tell You?
+What Does The P/E Ratio Tell You?

-The P/E ratio gives us a clue to what the market is willing to pay for a company’s earnings.
+The P/E ratio gives us a clue as to what the market is willing to pay for a company’s earnings.
 The higher the P/E, the more the market is willing to pay for the company’s earnings – and vice versa.

 A company with a relatively low P/E may be overlooked or ignored by the market.
 This is the ideal prize for value shoppers.
 But this same position could mean that the market has driven the stock price down because the company just has bad fundamentals.